Boost Child Care Initiative:

 - Increasing the state’s investment in child care subsidies so that Georgia has the workforce it needs to be successful now and in the future.

 The Boost Initiative is a collaborative initiative led by Quality Care for Children in partnership with early learning advocates, policymakers, government officials, higher education institutions, and funders.
-Current funding partners include Arthur M. Blank Family Foundation, Betty and Davis Fitzgerald Foundation, J.B.
-Fuqua Foundation, Harland Charitable Foundation, Naserian Foundation, PNC, UPS, and Joseph B. Whitehead Foundation.
+Current funding partners include : Arthur M. Blank Family Foundation, James M. Cox Foundation, Cobb EMC, Coweta-Fayette EMC, Betty & Davis Fitzgerald Foundation, J.B.
+Fuqua Foundation, Goizueta Foundation, Greystone Power, Harland Charitable Foundation, Naserian Foundation, Peach State Health Plan, PNC Foundation, UPS Foundation, Walton EMC, Waterfall Foundation, Joseph B. Whitehead Foundation, and Zeist Foundation.

 Jen Bennecke, Chair